cvxgrp/simulator/README.md

 portfolio = build_portfolio(prices=prices, initial_cash=1e6)
 ```

-The simulator should always be completely agnostic as to the trading policy.
+It is also possible to specify a model for trading costs.

+### Loop through time

+We have overloaded the '__iter__' method to create a custom loop.
-We demonstrate this with silly policies.
-Like here’s one:  Each day choose names from the universe at random.
+Let's start with a first strategy.
+Each day we choose two names from the universe at random.
 Buy one (say 0.1 of your portfolio wealth) and short one the same amount.
-Not a good strategy, but a valid one.

 ```python
 for before, now, snapshot in portfolio: